Calafate & Chaltén in 7 days

 Day 1 - El Calafate

-Reception and transfer from Calafate Airport to the Hotel.
+Arrival and transfer from El Calafate Airport to the hotel.

-Day 1 - Mini trekking to the Perito Moreno Glacier
+Day 2 - Visit to Perito Moreno Glacier

 Today a navigation between giant ice structures in Los Glaciares National Park is waiting for us.
 We firstly travel to Punta Bandera (Flag point) in order to make an early embarkation to start our trip on the Argentino Lake, the biggest and most southern of all the Patagonian lakes in the argentinean region.
 It covers an area of 1466 kms2 and has a depth ranging from 150 to 500 metres.